-Want to start your own Minecraft hosting?
-You can set up your own server on Minecraft to invite your online buddies or create a multiplayer experience to share with even more players, but the initial process can take some time to get going.
+Want to know about Minecraft hosting?
+You can set up your own server on Minecraft Java edition to invite your online buddies or create a multiplayer experience to share with even more players, but the initial process can take some time to get going.
 Here’s how to set up and host your own Minecraft servers.

 Mojang has free of charge server software that you can download to manage your server.
 You can download the Java Edition server on the Minecraft website.
 Before you do this, though, you’ll want to make sure you have the latest version of Java installed – this is an important step for security.
 You can check this by accessing Java through your control panel.
 If you need to install Java or update the file, download the latest version of Java.

 Once you have both the latest version of Java and have downloaded Mojang’s server software, here’s what you need to do next to set up Minecraft hosting and get your Minecraft server up and running.